jdbest/psy-203/README.md

 [See the image for an example](set-working-directory.png)

-Once you've set your working directory (and you can also use the code `setwd()` with the directory inside the parentheses), run the following commands in the Console in RStudio to download the correct folders and data.
+Once you've set your working directory (and you can also use the command `setwd()` with the directory inside the parentheses), run the following commands in the Console in RStudio to download the correct folders and data.
+(Copy and paste the code into the R Studio console..)

 ```
 install.packages("usethis")